-• Efficiency Assessment
+Efficiency Assessment

 The OEB assesses distributor efficiency using an econometric benchmarking model that compares each utility's actual total costs to total costs predicted by the model, which only includes Ontario-based utilities to determine the benchmark.
 While Toronto Hydro recognizes the importance of a sophisticated quantitative assessment of distributor efficiency, in the utility's view the methodology underlying the reported results does not optimally assess the efficiency performance of a utility of Toronto Hydro's size, operating conditions, and asset base.
-In 2017, the utility maintained its efficiency ranking according to the reported methodology.
+In 2018, the utility maintained its efficiency ranking according to the reported methodology.

-On a modified benchmarking basis, considering total costs of urban utilities in Ontario and the United States, Toronto Hydro's efficiency performance was better than predicted by the econometric benchmarking model.
+On a modified benchmarking basis1, considering total costs of urban utilities in Ontario and the United States, Toronto Hydro's efficiency performance was better than predicted by the econometric benchmarking model.

-• Total Cost per Customer
+Total Cost per Customer

 This measure is defined as the sum of the utility's operations, maintenance and administration ("OM&A") and capital costs (including certain adjustments applied by the econometric benchmarking model) divided by the number of customers served by the utility.
-Toronto Hydro notes that the results of this measure do not account for an estimated 345,000 multi-unit dwelling residents occupying buildings that are metered by single "bulk" meters.
+Toronto Hydro notes that the results of this measure do not account for an estimated 353,000 multi-unit dwelling residents occupying buildings that are metered by single "bulk" meters.
 Adding these residents to the calculation would significantly reduce Toronto Hydro's unitized total cost result.

-In 2017, Toronto Hydro's total cost per customer was \$2 less than the previous year and reflects Toronto Hydro's ongoing efforts to find operational efficiencies while undertaking capital work to replace deteriorating and aging assets and meet the growing demand on its distribution system.
+In 2018, Toronto Hydro's total cost per customer increased by \$81 over the previous year.
+This increase is primarily due to increases in total cost due to undertaking capital work to replace deteriorating and aging assets and meet the growing demand on its distribution system.

-• Total Cost per Km of Line
+Total Cost per Km of Line

-This measure is defined as the sum of the utility's OM&A and capital costs (including certain adjustments applied by the econometric benchmarking model) divided by the number of kilometres of distribution line operated by the utility to serve its customers.
-In 2017, Toronto Hydro's total cost per kilometre of line remained stable.
+This measure is defined as the sum of the utility's OM&A and capital costs (including certain adjustments applied by the econometric benchmarking model) divided by the number of kilometers of distribution line operated by the utility to serve its customers.
+In 2018, Toronto Hydro's total cost per kilometer of line increased by \$2,385.